-Initial costs of the project are estimated at $269 Million which will be funded by the Government of Canada and the Government of Ontario in the amount of $180 Million, a series of counties and municipalities who have collectively committed to fund $12.8 million of the initial costs; the Niagara Region, Town of Caledon and City of Orillia will fund an additional $5.2 Million; and remaining initial costs covered by TSPS.
+Initial costs of the project are estimated at $269 Million which will be funded by the Government of Canada and the Government of Ontario in the amount of $180 Million, a series of counties and munincipalities who have collectively committed to fund $12.8 Million of the initial costs; the Niagara Region, Town of Caledon and City of Orillia will fund an additional $5.2 Million; and remaining initial costs covered by TSPs.

 Join In Dufferin